projectatomic/atomic-enterprise-training/eap-beta3.md

 [//]: # (TODO: fix the /etc/openshift/master.yaml path)

-The Atomic Enterprise configuration is kept in a YAML file which currently lives at `/etc/openshift/master/master-config.yaml`.
-Ansible was configured to edit the `oauthConfig`'s `identityProviders` stanza so that it looks like the following:
+The Atomic Enterprise configuration is kept in a YAML file which currently lives at `/etc/openshift/master.yaml`.
+We need to edit the `oauthConfig`'s `identityProviders` stanza so that it looks like the following:

     identityProviders:
     - challenge: true